 Section 2 - Bylaws Procedures: Bylaws may be established, amended, or repealed by a majority vote of the Executive Board.

 I. Dues Chapters shall pay annual dues of ten (10) dollars.
-Individual dues shall be five (5) dollars annually per student (or one dollar per Long Distance Learner), paid to the TJCL on or before the deadline established by the Executive Board.
+Individual dues shall be five (5) dollars annually per student, paid to the TJCL on or before the deadline established by the Executive Board.

 II.
 Conventions The time of the annual TJCL Convention to be held in the spring shall be fixed to suit the availability of suitable host facilities.
-Convention sites shall be selected by the Executive Board.
+Convention sites shall be selected by a majority vote by the Executive Board.
 Whenever possible, the site of the TJCL Convention should rotate annually so as to cover each of the three grand divisions of the state.
 The TJCL Convention may be partially or entirely held using Internet services if necessary as determined by the Executive Board.
 The time and location of the TJCL Convention should be announced by the preceding fall.
-Whenever possible all members of the Executive Board will room at the same hotel during TJCL Convention.
-Student elected Officers are required to stay at the same hotel as their Executive Board mentor or State Chair(s).

 V. The Area Sponsors 1.
 There will be three Area Sponsors: one from East Tennessee, one from Middle Tennessee, and one from West Tennessee.
 2. Each Area Sponsor will serve three years and may be reappointed.
 3. Area Sponsors must attend the fall planning session for the coming year.
 4. Each Area Sponsor should send in information from their specific area to the Torch and the State Chairs.
 5. One Area Sponsor shall be in charge of the registration and organization of the Olympika events at the TJCL Convention.
 6. One Area Sponsor shall be in charge of receiving the material and appointing judges for the essay and poetry contests at the TJCL Convention.
 7. The Area Sponsor in charge of the essay and poetry contests shall also be in charge of all creative and graphic arts at the TJCL Convention including the following: a) Art registration. b) The judging of projects. c) Security for projects. d) Listing winners for all categories. e) Appointment of a person to receive skit material.
 8. One Area Sponsor shall be in charge of obtaining certamen questions, and organizing the certamen competition and judging for all certamen rounds.
 9. An Area Sponsor shall be compensated for the following: a) Postage and supplies in connection with the TJCL Convention. b) Telephone calls pertaining to the business of the TJCL. c) Mileage to and from the fall planning session. d) Room and board for one night while attending the fall planning session.
 10. The three Area Sponsors shall determine the recipient of the TJCL scholarship for the NJCL Convention.
 11. Area Sponsors will serve as mentors to state Officers elected from their region.
 As a mentor, the Area Sponsor will keep in contact with said student Officer monthly, assist them in the fulfillment of the duties of their elected office, approve Officer expenses before submitting them to the State Chair(s) for reimbursement, and any other assistance needed by the student for the successful completion of their term.